-- The U.S. FDA has granted Fast Track Designation (FTD) to axatilimab for the treatment of patients with cGVHD after failure of two or more lines of systemic therapy.
-FTD is designed to facilitate the development and expedite the review of drugs to treat serious conditions and fulfill an unmet medical need, enabling drugs to reach patients earlier. - Enrollment is ongoing in our global pivotal Phase 2 AGAVE-201 trial of axatilimab in patients with cGVHD.
-The trial is evaluating the safety and efficacy of three doses and schedules of axatilimab.
+- Enrollment is ongoing in our global pivotal Phase 2 AGAVE-201 trial of axatilimab in patients with cGVHD.
+The trial is evaluating the safety and efficacy of three dosing regimens of axatilimab.
 The primary endpoint will assess objective response rate based on the 2014 NIH consensus criteria for cGVHD, with key secondary endpoints including duration of response and improvement in modified Lee Symptom Scale score.
-We remain on track to report topline data in the first half of 2023, with the potential for a Biologics License Application BLA filing in 2023. - We remain on track to commence a Phase 2 trial in idiopathic pulmonary fibrosis in the fourth quarter of 2022.
+We remain on track to report topline data in the first half of 2023, with the potential for a Biologics License Application filing later in 2023. - We plan to initiate a Phase 2b trial to assess the efficacy, safety and tolerability of axatilimab in patients with IPF in the fourth quarter of 2022.
+This 52-week, randomized, double-blind and placebo-controlled trial is expected to enroll approximately 170 patients.
+The primary endpoint will assess the change from baseline in forced vital capacity, which is the current registrational endpoint in IPF. - We are working with our partner, Incyte Corporation, to plan additional trials of axatilimab in earlier lines of cGVHD, and expect that Incyte will initiate a Phase 1 trial of axatilimab in combination with Jakafi® in patients with steroid-refractory cGVHD in the fourth quarter of 2022.